-On April 16, 2013, the World Court handed down their decision on the position of the Burkina Faso ó Niger border in the vicinity of the Kodyel permit.
+On April 16, 2013, the World Court handed down their decision on the position of the Burkina Faso - Niger border in the vicinity of the Kodyel permit.
 According to maps provided by the World Court, the new border is approximately 6 kilometres northeast of the previous border position in the vicinity of the Kodyel permit.
-The Company is making efforts to re-assume the original Kodyel permit which would incorporate the Tangounga artisanal workings.
-The Company is uncertain as to when the excluded area will be returned to the Company.
+The Company is making efforts to extend the term of the original Kodyel permit which would incorporate the Tangounga artisanal workings.
+The Company is uncertain as to when the permit will be extended and when the excluded area will be returned to the Company.